robinnewhouse/DataMCDijetTopology/README.md

 A utility for conveniently loading nominal/systematic histograms from root files.

 plot_dmd.py:
-A collection of functions/classes that are entirely specific to this package (DataMCdijets).
+A collection of functions/classes that are entirely specific to this package (DataMCbackground).

 plot_systematics.py:
 A class that holds a nominal histogram along with a dictionary of systematics histograms.
 Furthermore it can compute errors in different ways